LakshyaSharma207/Funky-Filter-webcam/README.md

 # How to run project

+Try visiting this link: https://lakshyasharma207.github.io/Funky-Filter-webcam/

+Alternatively for running it on your own computer,
-Download nodejs installer from here: https://nodejs.org/en/download
+<br>Download nodejs installer from here: https://nodejs.org/en/download

 Then follow the steps to install nodejs.
 Clone this repository to any folder